How a project

 Ship & after.

-We launch together and then stay close for a month, fixing the small things that surface in the wild.
+We launch together, then I stay close for a month, fixing the small things that surface in the wild.
 After that, the work is yours.

 Output · A handover document, training, and a follow-up call thirty days later.